koide3/iridescence/docs/multithread.md

 ```

 !!! warning
-    Because AsyncViewer runs the viewer in another thread, calling the standard viewer functions in this main thread is unsafe.
+    Because AsyncViewer runs the viewer in a background thread, calling the standard viewer functions in this main thread is unsafe.

     ```cpp
       auto async_viewer = guik::async_viewer();